jafaryor/knowledge-base/Web/Framework/difference.md

 * Testable.
 React’s native tools are offered for testing, debugging code.

 * SEO-friendly.

-React presents the first-load experience by server side rendering and connecting event-handlers on the side of the user:   1.
-React.renderComponentToString is called on the server.
-2. React.renderComponent() is called on the client side.
-3. React preserves markup rendered on the server side, attaches event handlers.
+* React presents the first-load experience by server side rendering and connecting event-handlers on the side of the user.

 * Up to date.
 Facebook team supports the library.
 Advice or code samples can be given by Facebook community.

 * Using React+ES6/7, application gets high-tech and is suitable for high load systems.

 ### Limitations: